kantord/headson/README.md

 - simd‑json serde differences: a few edge cases in the JSONTestSuite differ from serde_json (e.g., handling of certain malformed numbers and signed zeros).
 Tests skip these; see `tests/json_parse_files.rs`.
 - Dependencies pruned: removed unused `priority-queue` crate.

-- Object key ordering follows `serde_json::Map` iteration order; stability can depend on the upstream map implementation and input.
+- Object key ordering is deterministic: object properties are expanded in lexicographic (alphabetical) key order.

 ## Installation